 Additional Information

-The post holder will normally be operating from Recyke-a-Bike Stirling and will be required to undertake outreach duties in the Stirling and Clackmannanshire Local Authority areas.
+The post holder will normally be operating from Recyke-a-Bike Stirling and will be required to undertake outreach duties in the Stirling, Clackmannanshire and Falkirk Local Authority areas.

 The post holder may on a rare occasion be required to work outside of the normal working hours (0800 – 1600 Monday to Friday) as either flexible hours (35 hours per week over 7 days) or where circumstances dictate as Time off in Lieu (TOIL) that will be agreed in advance with the post holder line manager.